What Is Obsessive-Compulsive Disorder (OCD)?

 Treatment for obsessive-compulsive disorder

-If you or your child appears to have symptoms of OCD, the NIMH advises talking with your healthcare provider.
-Your doctor can go over your health history and perform an exam to make sure any potential signs of obsessive-compulsive disorder aren’t caused by some other condition.
+If you, or your child, have symptoms of OCD, the NIMH advises talking with your healthcare provider.
+Your doctor can go over your health history and perform an exam to make sure some other condition isn’t causing signs of obsessive-compulsive disorder.
 If OCD is suspected, you may be referred to a mental health professional for more evaluation and treatment.

 Treatment for OCD can include psychotherapy, medication, or a combination of counseling and medication.
 Selective serotonin reuptake inhibitors (or SSRIs) are the most common type of medication used to treat OCD.

 People respond to medications in different ways, but the NIMH reports most people with OCD who are treated with medication, often along with psychotherapy, can usually manage their obsessive-compulsive symptoms.
-Remember, it can take several weeks and even months for therapy to take full effect.
+Note that it can take several weeks and even months for therapy to take full effect.

 Since 2018, another type of therapy has been approved for use as an add-on treatment for OCD: transcranial magnetic stimulation (TMS).
 This type of brain stimulation therapy has been primarily used to treat depression but can also help people with OCD.
 For more information about this type of brain stimulation therapy, visit the NIMH website.